primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](/img/case-save-button.png)

-For more information about how to edit a case, please see the **Edit and View a Record** section.
+For more information about how to edit a case, please see the **Editing a Case** section.

 ### Relinquishing a Referral